codersforcauses/repair-lab/src/email/readme.md

 ## How It Works

 Use the environment variable ${AWS_SES_SWITCH} to decide whether to employ the mock service or the actual AWS SES service.
-When the switch is set to 'ON,' real emails will be sent from Amazon.
-Otherwise, mock emails can be viewed at [localhost:8005](localhost:8005).
+When the switch is defined in .env files, real emails will be sent from Amazon.
+Otherwise, mock emails can be viewed at [localhost:8005](http://localhost:8005).

+## Mock Email Results

+Mock emails can be accessed at [localhost:8005/store](http://localhost:8005/store) with a GET method.

 ## License